Denny-Lin/DDK_bootloader_testing_tool/README.md

 <br><br/>

 ## Features
-* Simulate bootloader by eliminating hardware and using substituted function with abstract architecture.
+* Simulate bootloader by eliminating hardwares and using substituted functions with abstract architecture.
 <br><br/>

 ## All the thinking are following bellow